Skip to main content

 Intervention

-The 24-lesson fraction sense intervention will be implemented during the schools' mathematics intervention period, when all sixth-grade students with math difficulties receive specialized help for approximately 40 minutes daily.
-The intervention will target fundamental understanding of (1) the meaning of a fraction, (2) fraction relations, and (3) fraction operations.
-Key components will be taught with relatively few fractions and centered on a number line.
-The intervention will be anchored by a meaningful storyline and will employ general principles from cognitive science to support fraction learning, including use of gestures to guide students' attention, instructional explicitness, and clear visual models to minimize cognitive load.
+The 24-lesson fraction sense intervention (FSI) was implemented during the schools' regular mathematics intervention period, when all sixth grade students with math difficulties receive specialized help for approximately 40 minutes daily.
+The intervention targeted fundamental understanding of (1) the meaning of a fraction, (2) fraction relations, and (3) fraction operations.
+Key components were taught with relatively few fraction denominators and centered on a number line with fraction bars as an additional model.
+The intervention was anchored by a meaningful storyline and employed learning principles from cognitive science to support fraction learning, including use of gestures to guide students' attention, instructional explicitness, and clear visual models to minimize cognitive load.

 Research design and methods

-In Year 1, eligible students will be randomly selected from two districts to participate and then randomly assigned to the fraction sense intervention or a business-as-usual control group.
-The intervention will be implemented by researcher instructors in small groups.
-Data from pre-test, post-test, and 6-week follow-up; standardized test scores (spring); and audiotaped lessons (for examining fidelity of implementation and developing a fidelity checklist) will be collected.
-The research team will use data and expert feedback to refine the intervention and develop practice conditions for the Year 2 iteration.
-In Year 2, students will be selected using the same procedures as Year 1 and randomly assigned to receive one of two practice conditions.
-Students will receive the same core fraction sense instruction in both conditions, but the type of practice will differ by speed at which students must recognize the larger fraction.
-Data from pre- and post-test and audiotaped lessons will be collected.
-The intervention will be further refined based on data and feedback from experts and school personnel regarding usability, feasibility, and fidelity.
-In Year 3, researcher instructors will co-teach the intervention with school intervention teachers.
-Data from audiotaped lessons and co-teaching planning meetings as well as usability and feasibility surveys will be collected and used to inform further revisions.
-In Year 4, a randomized controlled trial will be conducted, with 36 students assigned to the intervention group (delivered by school intervention teachers) and 36 to the control group.
-Data from pre-test, post-test, and 6-week follow-up; standardized test scores (spring); audiotaped lessons; fidelity checklists; and interviews with school intervention teachers will be used to evaluate the promise of the intervention for improving student outcomes and prepare the final version of the intervention.
+In the first year, eligible students were randomly selected from two districts to participate and then randomly assigned to the fraction sense intervention or a business-as-usual control group.
+The intervention was implemented by researcher instructors in small groups.
+Data were collected at pre-test, post-test, and a 6-week follow-up test.
+Audiotaped lessons were examined for fidelity of implementation and developing a fidelity checklist.
+The research team used data and expert feedback to refine the intervention and develop practice conditions for the next iteration.
+The following year, students were selected using the same procedures and randomly assigned to the control group or to receive one of two practice conditions.
+Students received the same core fraction sense instruction in both conditions, but the type of practice differed by the model presented to the students for solving problems.
+One group was to solve problems using a number line model.
+The other group was to solve the same problems using fraction bar models.
+Data from pre- and post-test and audiotaped lessons were collected.
+The intervention was further refined based on data and feedback from experts and school personnel regarding usability, feasibility, and fidelity.
+The following year, researcher instructors co-taught the intervention with school intervention teachers.
+Data from audiotaped lessons and co-teaching planning meetings as well as usability and feasibility surveys were collected and used to inform further revisions.
+In the final year, a randomized study was conducted.
+Data from pre-test, post-test, and 6-week follow-up; standardized test scores (spring); audiotaped lessons; fidelity checklists; and interviews with school intervention teachers were used to evaluate the promise of the intervention for improving student outcomes and prepare the final version of the intervention.

 Control condition